MelissaPabst/SavvyDAPython/Week1/Class1.md

 **Descriptive statistics** summarizes features about a data set, called a sample.
 With descriptive statistics, there is no uncertainty because you are describing only the people or items that you actually measure.
 There is no guessing or reading between the lines to apply conclusions to a larger population.

-**Inferential statistics** takes smaller, random chunks of data from a sample and draws conclusions about the larger population from which the sample was drawn.
+**Inferential statistics** takes smaller, pieces of data from a sample and draws conclusions about the larger population from which the sample was drawn.

 This course uses descriptive statistics (Breathe a sigh of relief!) and terms and mathematical techniques you are probably already familiar with.
+Here is a good review: [Descriptive Stats Summary](https://baselinesupport.campuslabs.com/hc/en-us/articles/204305665-Types-of-Descriptive-Statistics)

 There are three main types of analytics: Descriptive, Predictive, and Prescriptive.